patrickncompany/lightschedulerv3/readme.md

 # LightScheduler
 ## Scheduler to automatically control 433Mhz rf remote plugs.
-This started as a project for controlling 433Mhz based rc plugs.
+This was my first dive into Arduino programing and started as a project for controlling 433Mhz based rc plugs.
 My 5 plugs and 2 remotes were purchased online.
 I had no previous knowledge of radio frequency or radio controlled systems and just started tinkering.

 **LightScheduler** started on the ArduinoIDE and later moved to **PlatformIO** in **VSCode**.
 Initially, a nodemcu 8266 wired to a 433Mhz receiver and a male 3.5mm audio plug were used to sniff the various control signals from the origial remote.
 With the plug inserted to my PC's line in the command signals could be recorded as a sound wave with **Audacity**.
 A very dirty oscilliscope.
 Once the comands could be displayed as audio waves.
 I took screen caps used Photoshop to clean up the images and convert them to binary based on the highs and lows in the wave form.
 Some how I managed to get one plug working but the others were no-joy.
 So I decided to ***"read the instructions"***.